joaopedromatias/automated-tests/README.md

 ## What to test

-Test must test only own code, excluding third party and language built-ins
+We must only test our own code, excluding third party and language built-ins.

 ## Writing tests